 Federal financial aid recipients must be enrolled in and successfully complete a minimum number of credits each semester to maintain eligibility.
 For more information, contact your financial aid counselor.

 Students who are not studying in F-1 or J-1 status and who are eligible to study in the United States may be enrolled part-time or full-time.
-Applicants in B-1/B-2 or F-2 status cannot enroll part-time or full-time; however, they may choose to apply for a change to a status eligible to study in the United States and may enroll only upon approval by the U.S. Citizenship and Immigration Services (USCIS).
+Applicants in B-1/B-2 status cannot enroll part-time or full-time; however, they may choose to apply for a change to a status in the United States and may enroll only upon approval by the U.S. Citizenship and Immigration Services (USCIS).

 A maximum course load (not full-time status) for an undergraduate student is 18 credits taken across a 15-week semester, with no more than 9 credits per half-semester session.